AlexanderAlves77/projetos_praticos_c_cpp/03_Learn_C++_Programming_Making_Games/README.md

 ### Section 05 Hello operator my old friend
 Operators in C++ are really just a special type of function calls.

+### Section 06 Lets make thing a Nobody said there would be math
+Using a bit of math with vectors, operators for games